mythology-and-legends-in-warfare

 Headdresses and Crowns

-The most visible sign of a soldier’s status was his headgear.
-Common infantry wore simple woven headbands.
+The most visible sign of a soldier's status was his headgear.
+Common infantry wore simple woven headbands made from llama wool.
 Higher ranks wore a mascaipacha—a royal fringe of tassels and feathers that hung from a headband.
-The Sapa Inca’s mascaipacha was unique, but generals and high nobles wore variations with specific combinations of feather colors and gold ornaments.
-Some headdresses included animal skins or bones, believed to transfer the animal’s ferocity to the wearer.
+The Sapa Inca's mascaipacha was unique and featured the llautu, a multicolored cord that wrapped around the head.
+Generals and high nobles wore variations with specific combinations of feather colors and gold ornaments.
+Some headdresses included animal skins or bones, believed to transfer the animal's ferocity to the wearer.
 The iconic feathered headdress, often depicted in modern art, was reserved for the orejones (big ears)—the Inca nobility who wore large gold or silver ear spools that stretched their earlobes.

 Tunics and Body Decorations